AlexeyKalina/code-completion-evaluation/README.md

   - Usage: `evaluate-completion full [PATH_TO_CONFIG]`
   - If `PATH_TO_CONFIG` missing, default config will be created.
   - If config missing, default config will be created.
 Fill settings in default config before restarting evaluation.
+- Generating actions.
+Allow only to find suitable locations to complete without evaluation.
+Generated actions can be reused later in `custom` mode.
+  - Usage: `evaluate-completion actions [PATH_TO_CONFIG]`
 - Custom.
 Allows you to interpret actions and/or generate reports on an existing workspace.
   - Usage: `evaluate-completion custom [--interpret-actions | -i] [--generate-report | -r] PATH_TO_WORKSPACE`
 - Multiple Evaluations.
 Create a report based on multiple evaluations.